 Holistic Development was further exemplified when Mr Gan Chee Hau took over the school in 1997.
 Mr Gan envisioned the school to be ‘A Vibrant Learning Community’ where our community involvement programmes flourished with many collaborative projects.
 The Swiss Enrichment was conceived and students had the opportunity to be exposed to different art forms or sports.
 We had programmes ranging from Scuba diving to archery, and guitar to language classes.

-Miss Tay Lai Ling brought Swiss Cottage to higher new peaks when she was led the school from 2003 to 2007.
+Miss Tay Lai Ling brought Swiss Cottage to higher new peaks when she led the school from 2003 to 2007.
 Under her leadership, Swiss Cottage achieved its first Character Development Award and the first Lee Kuan Yew All-Round Excellence Award.
-In 2005, we broke Swiss record and achieved the best performance by the express stream at the ‘O’ Level.
+In 2005, we broke the school record and achieved the best performance by the express stream at the ‘O’ Level.
 CCA also reached new heights.
-Our Science and Technology Club consistently swept away many prizes at national competitions and subsequent represented Singapore for robotics competition in China and Turkey.
-The school also completed its PRIME Upgrading at the end of 2005
+Our Science and Technology Club consistently swept away many prizes at national competitions and subsequently represented Singapore in robotics competitions in China and Turkey.
+The school also completed its PRIME Upgrading at the end of 2005.

 The seventh Principal, Mr Liu Earnler led the school in the dream of a Swiss Student for the new century.
 Leadership development received a new boost when he led the whole school in the vision for Swiss Students to be ‘Thoughtful Leaders’ who think, care and lead with PRIDE.
 Under Mr Liu’s leadership, the school received its second Character Development Award and its second Lee Kuan Yew All-Round Excellence Award.
 In 2012, the express stream achieved results equal to that in 2005 and the Sec 5 normal academic stream achieved the best ‘O’ Level results in Swiss History.

-The school is currently led by its ninth principal, Mr Sherwin Cheng, who took over the leadership of the school in Dec 2017.
+The school is currently led by its tenth principal, Mdm Mandy Cheng, who took over the leadership of the school in Dec 2022.

 Today Swiss Cottage is on its journey to develop Swiss Students to be Thoughtful Leaders and the school has the best conditions to do so.
 Its academic programmes are at the peak; its CCAs are well established; its character development programmes are well recognised.
-In addition, with its Student Leadership and Values-in-Action programmes are well anchored in strong school values, the school has what it takes to develop leaders for the 21st century.
-A testament to the school’s success and its brand of holistic education is the long list of Swiss students being awarded prestigious awards at various post-secondary institutions such as former Swiss Student, Miss Brigette Ong, who was conferred the Model Student Award of the Singapore Polytechnic.
-Annually, the school receives commendations from different polytechnics and JCs that many Swiss Students have achieved excellent all-round performance.
+In addition, with its Student Leadership and Values-in-Action programmes well-anchored in strong school values, the school has what it takes to develop leaders for the 21st century.

-Mr Rudy Morsgen said the following in his Annual Speech Day in 1975:
+Mr Mosbergen said the following in his Annual Speech Day in 1975: